leecher1337/mgoodies-skype/trunk/spellchecker/Docs/spellchecker_readme.txt

 - one to append options needed to a popup menu and show it These plugins have to call this services in other for the magic to happen.
 So, things like when the popup menu is show are handled by the calling plugin.

-The dictionaries: it uses hunspell dictionaries.
-Each is a couple of files with the name beeing the language and the extensions .dic and .aff.
-Both need to be inside the dir <Miranda Path>\Dictionaries (of a custom folder if folders plugin is installed).
-You can download then at: http://wiki.services.openoffice.org/wiki/Dictionaries.
-PS: This path is read only at startup, so changing it needs a restart of miranda.

-It has an options page to set the default dictionary and some other options.
-It is at Message Sessions/Spell Checker

-The flags: new versions support showing flags to represent the dicts.
+The flags: it supports showing flags to represent the dicts.
 This is done to have an visual way to represent the dict.
 To load the flags, the following steps are done:
 1. Try to load from file Icons\flags.dll - in this case an icon resource must exist with same name as language (for ex: pt_BR).
 If this is found, the icon is also added to IconLib to allow further customizing.
 2. Load unknown flag.
 It can be customized thorught IconLib Currently there are 2 sets of flags, one from Angeli-Ka and one from the famfamfam.com site: